almaan/genetech/README.md

-**Note** : If you choose to _not_ use the Docker system, we will assume that you are an experienced user both when it comes to GitHub and software management (installation etc.), meaning that any issues that relates to these sort of things will be given lower priority (since they could have been avoided by using the Docker image).
+**Note** : If you choose to _not_ use the Docker system, we will assume that you are an experienced user both when it comes to GitHub and software management (installation etc.), meaning that even though we _will_ help you if you have any problems relating to GitHub and the installation, you will be given lower priority than those who chose the "Docker-way".

-On this landing page, you'll find instruction regarding how to setup Docker on your system and start hosting a container.
 For information about the computer exercises, you need to switch from the _master branch_ of this repository to your course specific branch.
 To do this, simply find the tab on this page that says "master", click it and select the branch that corresponds to your course code (see image below):

 ![switch-branch](imgs/switch-branch.png)

+**Note**: read through this page before switching to your course specific page.

 ## Getting started with Docker and GitHub